whaynes/STCW23/jekyll/_assessments/ABE-5G1A.md

 <tr><td>

 {% capture behavior %}
-{% do Trace, trace %} one or more of the following systems,
+{% do trace, Trace %} one or more of the following systems,

 * lube oil service system
 * fuel oil service system